sbuogo/TUNA/README.md

 Requires Matlab Runtime v.
 9.5 (R2018b), which may be freely downloaded and installed either separately or using the installer.

+TUNE is distributed under GNU General Public License v 3.0: see 'License' file for details.

-See installation notes for system requirements.
+See 'Wiki' tag or installation notes for system requirements.

 Send comments to: silvano.buogo@cnr.it